 At least annually, the BRC follows up on the application of the Nordea Remuneration Policy and underlying instructions through an independent review by Group Internal Audit and exercises an assessment of the Nordea Remuneration Policy and remuneration system with the participation of appropriate control functions.
 The BRC also has the duty of annually monitoring, evaluating and reporting to the Board on the programmes for variable remuneration for GEM, as well as the application of the guidelines for remuneration for executive officers.
 At the request of the Board, the BRC also prepares other issues of principle for the consideration of the Board.

-Members of the BRC are Marie Ehrling (Chairman) and Björn Wahlroos.
+Members of the BRC are Robin Lawther (Chairman) and Björn Wahlroos.
 Generally, the CEO and the Chief People Officer are present at meetings and are entitled to participate in discussions, but not in decisions.
 Neither the CEO nor the Chief People Officer participates in considerations regarding his/her respective employment terms and conditions.

 According to the Code, the members of the BRC are to be independent of the Company and the executive management of the Company.
 Nordea complies with this rule.